maniospas/Blombly/docs/basics/builtins.md

 </pre>

-Similarly to numeric operations, the expression `variable |= convertion;` reassigns to a variable.
+Similarly to numeric operations, the expression `variable |= func;` reassigns to a variable.
 In this case, however, the leftwise function is applied first, enabling the pattern `variable |= func1|func2|...;`
 This notation is intentionally similar to